 At the top of that list is West Texas Sheriff Thaddeus Cleveland.
 He spent decades as a U.S. Border Patrol Agent before becoming the top lawman in one of Texas “reddest” border areas: Terrell County.
 (He’s also a frequent guest on cable news shows likely to be closely watched in the White House).

-Sheriff Cleveland took to x.com not long after President Trump gave Noem the boot to say this:
+Sheriff Cleveland took to x.com not long after President Trump gave Noem the boot to say THIS:

 But the first words of Sheriff Cleveland’s x.com post criticizing the former DHS Secretary tell the tale of a rupture with the DHS going back for some time, and that has been growing in recent days: